stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   I now realised plainly that I was lost.
 The complications of this building were too much for offhand solution, and I would probably have to do some careful checking before I could hope to emerge.
-Still, I was eager to get to dry ground before total darkness set in; hence I returned once more to the centre and began a rather aimless series of trials and errors&mdash;making notes by the light of my electric lamp.
-When I used this device I noticed with interest that it produced no reflection&mdash;not even the faintest glistening&mdash;in the transparent walls around me.
+Still, I was eager to get to dry ground before total darkness set in; hence I returned once more to the centre and began a rather aimless series of trials and errors--making notes by the light of my electric lamp.
+When I used this device I noticed with interest that it produced no reflection--not even the faintest glistening--in the transparent walls around me.
 I was, however, prepared for this; since the sun had at no time formed a gleaming image in the strange material.